-Often you will have to convince the “gatekeeper” - the person who protects the decision maker – to let you through.
+Often you will have to convince the “gatekeeper”—the person who protects the decision-maker—to let you through.
 Don't think of the gatekeeper as an enemy.
-He or she is a potential ally, who can give you valuable information about the decision maker.
+Rather, consider him a potential ally who can give you valuable information about the decision-maker.

-Sometimes the best approach is to come right out and ask the gatekeeper for his or her assistance – many people instinctively respond to a plea for help.
+Sometimes the best approach is to come right out and ask the gatekeeper for assistance.
+Many people instinctively respond to a plea for help.